JimRhead/frontend-nanodegree-mobile-portfolio/README.md

 ## Udacity Front-end Nanodegree

-Website performance Optimization Project.

-This is the submission for project 5 of the Front-end Nanodegree, website performance optimization.
+This is my submission for project 5 of the Front-end Nanodegree, Website performance Optimization Project.

 ## My submission for this project: